Deadline: February 15, 2019

-The recipient will receive a $1000 award and will be recognized during the Exercise Science Education Interest Group meeting at the 2018 Annual Meeting in Minneapolis, Minnesota.
-The awardee will be required to share her/his innovation by making a 10-15 presentation during the Interest Group meeting, and by discussing the project in a webinar that will be hosted by Wolters Kluwer over the summer.
-Finally, the awardee will also be asked to serve on the 2019 award selection committee.
+The recipient will receive a $1000 award and will be recognized during the Exercise Science Education Interest Group meeting at the 2019 Annual Meeting in Orlando, FL.
+The awardee will be required to share her/his innovation by making a 10-15 presentation during the Interest Group meeting and by discussing the project in a webinar that will be hosted by Wolters Kluwer over the summer.
+Finally, the awardee will also be asked to serve on the 2020 award selection committee.

-Applicants need to demonstrate careful reflection, implementation and impact of an innovative teaching strategy or practice that does at least one of the following:
+Applicants need to demonstrate careful reflection, implementation and impact of one innovative teaching strategy or practice that does at least one of the following:

 In order to be eligible for this award, applicants must: